pyeventsourcing/eventsourcing/README.md

   of UUIDs to key and order stored events.
 This wouldn't be a backwards incompatible change, but an alternative transcoder and stored event repo.

+## Upgrade Notes

+### Upgrading From 1.0.x to 1.1.x

+You don't need to do anything.
+However before using the new optimistic concurrency controls you will need to migrate an existing database schema to have the new 'entity_versions' table, and you will also need to add a record to that table for each stored event.
+See notes in doc string of EventSourcingApplication class for a zero-downtime migration approach.

+To enable optimistic concurrency control, set the application constructor argument named 'enable_occ' to a True value.

+### Upgrading From 0.9.4 to 1.0.x

+If you are upgrading from version 0.9.4, or earlier, please note that version 0.9.4 is the last version with ascending as the declared ordering of 'event_id' in column family 'cql_stored_event'.
+Subsequent versions have the this ordering declared as descending.
+The change was made to support both paging through long histories of events and getting only recent events after a snapshot.

+A few things have been renamed, for example '@mutableproperty' is the new name for '@eventsourcedproperty'.
+This change was made to reflect the fact that immutable properties are also event sourced.

+The EventSourcedEntity class now has a property 'created_on', which replaces the attribute '_created_on'.
+This change follows from the fact that the domain events no longer have an floating point attribute 'timestamp' but instead a UUID attribute 'domain_event_id', which is set on an event sourced entity as '_initial_event_id'.
+That UUID value is used to generate the floating point timestamp value of the 'created_on' property.

+Please note, the mutator style has changed to use the `singledispatch` package.
+Mutators were implemented as a big if-elif-else block.
+Subclasses of EventSourcedEntity must implement a static method called _mutator() in order to have their own mutator function invoked when mutate() is called.

+There is a new method called _apply() on EventSourcedEntity, which makes operations that need to apply events have a suitably named method to call.
+The apply() method calls the mutate() class method, which is also used by the event source repository to replay events.
+The mutate() class method calls the static method _mutator() with the event and an initial state.
+So the static method _mutator is a good method to override in order to introduce a mutator for the class.

+Please see the Example class for details, and the documentation for singledispatch.

+Also, for Cassandra users, the table name for stored events has changed to 'stored_events'.
+The column names have changed to be single characters, for storage efficiency.
+Production data will need to be migrated.

 ## Project